Do electronic medical records (EMR Systems)enhance the quality of care? The answer is Yes.

 Beneficial effect on workflow

 Electronic medical records’ effect on the work lives of family physicians is positive, as demonstrated by their largely favorable perceptions.
-The introduction of EMR has been associated with increased time requirements for family physicians, but this is not always the case.
+The introduction of EMR Systems has been associated with increased time requirements for family physicians, but this is not always the case.
 Studies show that while EMRs may result in longer waiting times and fewer patient visits per week due to decreased paperwork, there’s no evidence they reduce your chances of keeping current clients or gaining new ones.
 Implementing an EMR can be a little more time-consuming than what you’re used to as a family physician, but it won’t reduce your patient access or loss any bills.
 Canadian EMR research suffers from variation in vendors, study context and methods.

 Research on electronic medical records (EMR) is still emerging, but it has been shown that they are beneficial in some cases.

 The EMR is a powerful tool that allows clinicians to view more patients in less time.
 With access to comprehensive patient histories and clinical data and reports, this system may help physicians save money and valuable resources searching for answers or information about specific ailments.
 Medical professionals can provide better preventive care with remote access to patient charts, improved laboratory results availability, and medication error alerts.